WasamiKirua/project-human-space-game/README.md

-# Space Adventure Interactive Story - Voice Mode
+# Space Adventure Story - Voice Mode

 You are the lone crew member on light transport ship *Gradient Ascent*.
 Your ship has suffered a catastrophic failure, cause unknown.
 Work with the ship's AI to diagnose the failure and make it safely to a station or planet.